andrew121410/Limonium/README.md

 - Can backup your Minecraft Server
 - Can search in logs for specific text

-Limonium uses platform specific download APIs(Paper, Purpur) or Jenkins to download the .jars

 ### Global Arguments
 1. --help `Shows the help menu`
 2. --version `Shows the version of Limonium`
 3. --self-update `Updates limonium if there is a new version available`

 ## Download Function
+Download function uses platform specific download APIs(Paper, Purpur) or Jenkins(Pufferfish) to download the software.

+It will download the software and check the hash of the file to make sure it downloaded correctly, before it moves it to the directory you specified.

+**It will overwrite the file if it already exists.**

 ### Softwares